humanmade/hm-pattern-library/readme.md

 ### Contributing and Development

+PRs merged to the `main` branch will be automatically built using CircleCI.
+Generated assets will be pushed to a `main-built` branch by the CI deploy task, and the `/dist/` folder from this build will be pushed to the `gh-pages` branch.

+The `gh-pages` branch is the release branch for this project.
+Release tags should only be created on `gh-pages`.

 #### Set up

 Run these commands to get it running locally

-1. `git clone --recursive git@github.com:humanmade/hm-pattern-library.git hm-pattern-library.dev`
+1. `git clone git@github.com:humanmade/hm-pattern-library.git hm-pattern-library`
-1. `cd hm-pattern-library.dev`
+1. `cd hm-pattern-library`
-1. If you do not have gulp installed on your machine, install it globally by running `npm install gulp-cli -g`
+2. `nvm use` to select the project's required node version using [nvm](https://github.com/nvm-sh/nvm)
-1. `npm install`
+4. `npm install`
-1. The sass and html can be compiled by running the command `gulp`.
+5. The sass and html can be compiled by running the command `npm run build`.

 The Human Made pattern library generates flat HTML and does not require a web server to be loaded.
 Once compiled, the HTML can be opened in your browser via the file system.
 You can simply access the compiled index file directly at `…/dist/index.html`

 #### Workflow.

-All local development should be done against master. `dist` which contains the compiled files is ignored from version control and must be created using the `gulp` task.
+All local development should be done against the `main` branch. `dist` (which contains the compiled files) is ignored from version control and must be created using the `gulp` task.
 Releases are just the content of `dist` and nothing else.

 #### Creating a branch